Zelenskyy delivers upbeat message to US lawmakers on war progress as some Republican support softens

 Zelenskyy received a warm welcome from both parties on his stop in the Senate.
 Minority Leader Mitch McConnell and Majority Leader Chuck Schumer flanked him as he walked in.
 A few lawmakers of both parties wore clothes with blue and yellow, the colors of the Ukrainian flag.

-Rep. Steny Hoyer, Democrat of Maryland who attended the House meeting with Zelenskyy and lawmakers, said that McCarthy made no promises but that Republicans and Democrats were united in supporting Ukraine.
+Senate Republican leader McConnell, who is trying to keep his party in line behind support for Ukraine, said afterward he was proud to welcome Zelenskyy to the Capitol.

-“I think the message was not necessarily a promise but a determination to make sure that we could help Ukraine win this war for freedom and for all of us,” he said.
+“Americans’ support for Ukraine is not a charity,” he said.
+“It’s an investment in our own self-interest.”

-Associated Press writers Seung Min Kim, Kevin Freking, Lolita M. Baldor and Farnoush Amiri contributed to this report.
+Associated Press writers Seung Min Kim, Kevin Freking, Tara Copp, Lolita M. Baldor, Colleen Long, Aamer Madhani and Farnoush Amiri contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.